 You can appreciate these songs as merely pleasant wonderfully harmonised tunes.
 Still, they are deserving of a deeper dive as lay hidden are deeper thought-provoking messages as in Under The Hornbeam and The Blackbird.
 The acapella Valhalla encourages us to be optimistic for the future but the answer won’t be found in the oppressive media but in valuing things that are real both human and in nature.
 An apt end to this delightful collection of songs.

-The spring release is perfect as the theme of some songs of a new start coincides with the season when we focus on renewal and hope.
+The spring release is perfect as the theme of starting anew in some songs coincide with the season when we focus on renewal and hope.
 A perfect soundtrack to welcome the Spring in the company of The Lost Trades as they head out on a national tour – check the website for details.

 Here’s Old Man Of The Sea which we’re told: “is an emotional and personal obituary written in memoriam for a late family member, laced with the band’s trademark harmonies, and dotted with thoughtful lyrics which the band hopes can offer comfort to anyone mourning a loss.“